inspec/inspec-aws/docs/resources/aws_iam_access_keys.md

     it { should exist }

     it { should_not exist }

 ## AWS Permissions

-Your [Principal](https://docs.aws.amazon.com/IAM/latest/UserGuide/intro-structure.html#intro-structure-principal) will need the following permissions set to Allow:
+Your [Principal](https://docs.aws.amazon.com/IAM/latest/UserGuide/intro-structure.html#intro-structure-principal) will need the `IAM:Client:GetAccessKeyLastUsedResponse`, `IAM:Client:ListAccessKeysResponse` and `IAM:Client:ListUsersResponse` action with Effect set to Allow.

-`iam:GetUser`
-`iam:GetAccessKeyLastUsed`
-`iam:ListUsers`
-`iam:ListAccessKeys`
+You can find detailed documentation at [Amazon Route 53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/r53-api-permissions-ref.html)